shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ### Reloading your changes

-If you are testing your app within software such as Maya, then as soon as you have one more dev items in your configuration, Toolkit will automatically add a **Reload and Restart** option to the Shotgun menu.
+If you are testing your app within software such as Maya, then as soon as you have one or more dev items in your configuration, Toolkit will automatically add a **Reload and Restart** option to the Shotgun menu.
 ![Shotgun menu Reload and Restart option](./images/reload-restart.png)

 Clicking this will reload your configuration and code and then restart your engine.
-This means that you can iterate quickly: Start Maya once, and then each time you make code or configuration changes that you want to try out, simply hit the reload and restart button and your changes will be pulled in.
+This means that you can iterate quickly: start Maya once, and then each time you make code or configuration changes that you want to try out, simply hit the **Reload and Restart** button and your changes will be pulled in.

 {% include info title="Note" content="If you have any UIs active on screen, these will not automatically update, but you have to go in and re-launch the UIs from the menu." %}

 ## Part 5: Testing
-When you want to test your code, you can easily invite other users to your dev sandbox by adding them to the `PipelineConfiguration` entity in Shotgun.
+When you want to test your code, you can easily invite other users to your dev sandbox by adding them to the `User Restrictions` field on the `PipelineConfiguration` entity in Shotgun.
-As soon as you have added a user, they will see new entries on their menus inside of Shotgun Create, and the browser actions as well as an option to pick the configuration inside of Shotgun Desktop.
+As soon as you have added a user, they will see new entries on their menus inside of Shotgun Create and the browser actions, as well as an option to pick the configuration inside of Shotgun Desktop.

 ![Dev configuration selectable in Shotgun Desktop](./images/dev-configuration.png)